CCGL9055 Global Issues

 It asks about victims and perpetrators, about justice and retribution, about legal responses and their absence, and about the (in)ability to prevent genocide on an individual, state, and international level.

 On completing the course, students will be able to:

-- Articulate critical understanding of instances of mass violence and genocide as a global issue, and the broader implications of genocides past and present for individuals and societies.
+- Articulate critical understanding of instances of genocide as a global issue, and the broader implications of genocides past and present for individuals and societies.